 Categories A, B and E

-Each stage of Hodgkin lymphoma is subdivided and assigned to category A, B or E. :
+Each stage of Hodgkin lymphoma is subdivided and assigned to category A, B, E, or S. :

 - Category A indicates no symptoms are present